 Why ask this survey question?

-Like any group, logistics are an important part of their success.
+Like any group, logistics is an important part of their success.
 All members should be up-to-date on upcoming performances and feel free to speak up if they need information.

 Why ask this survey question?